wp-plugins/my-google-books-library/readme.txt

 == Description ==

+IMPORTANT: I have stopped development of this plugin, as my knowledge is too limited to fix the bugs that some users experience.
+Anyone who would like to take over the development can contact me in this regard.
+For an alternative plugin that does basically the same thing see: [Google Bookshelves](http://wordpress.org/extend/plugins/google-bookshelves/ "Google Bookshelves"), I cannot however guarentee that, that plugin will be without bugs.

 This is a simple wordpress plugin that allows you to showcase your Google Books bookshelves.
 It uses the Google Books API, and can show any of the default shelves: Reading Now, Favorites, Have Read or To Read as well as custom shelves.
 You can also choose the maximum number of books that you want to display.

 I used some of the code from ZeroCool51's ([Bostjan Cigan](http://bostjan.gets-it.net "Bostjan Cigan")) plugin [Currently Reading Book](http://wordpress.org/extend/plugins/currently-reading-book/ "Currently Reading Book") for the admin area and [aharris88](http://adamwadeharris.com "aharris88")'s plugin [Google Bookshelves](http://wordpress.org/extend/plugins/google-bookshelves/ "Google Bookshelves") for the widget.
 Special thanks to [Vadym](http://v.bartko.info "Vadym") for his code to fix the max 40 books problem.